daved01/ragcore/README.md

 ### Add custom UI

 The UI is defined in `static/index.html`.
-It uses the fast api endpoints which you can use to add a different frontend.
+It uses the fast api endpoints which are defined in `docucite/api.py`.

 ### Change prompt

 Using the retrieved information from the vector database, the information is concatenated to a string and along with the question passed into the `PromptGenerator` in `models/prompt_model.py`.
 This prompt can be changed and it might be worth to experiment with variations.
-You can use my [tool]() to evaluate different prompts to find the one which works best for you.

 ### Further changes

-The changes described so far only swap out components.
-For further optimization different changes can be made, for example changing the similarity measure used to retrieve vectors from the database.
-Anot

-Text splittin For more advanced settings, you can add a different chunking method to the `TextSplitterService` in `services/text_splitter_service.py` (currently langchain's `RecursiveCharacterTextSplitter` is used).
+The changes described so far swap out existing components.
+Further optimization could for example include changing the similarity measure used to retrieve vectors from the database, or using a different text splitting method in `TextSplitterService` in `services/text_splitter_service.py` (currently langchain's `RecursiveCharacterTextSplitter` is used).

 ## Contributing